A creamy no bake Biscoff Cheesecake made from scratch.

-- Lightly grease an 8 inch springform baking tin with butter and line the bottom with baking or parchment paper.
+- Lightly grease an 8-inch springform baking pan with butter and line the bottom with baking paper or parchment paper.

 - Add Biscoff Cookies to a food processor and blend until they resemble fine crumbs.
 Pour melted butter over crushed cookies and whiz again until the mixture resembles wet sand.

 - Pour cookie mixture into prepared tin and press down gently using the back of a spoon to form an even layer.
 Pop in fridge.